spluta/RTNeural_Plugin/RTNeural_SC/RTNeural/RTNeural_python/README.md

 **From the terminal:**

-1. make sure you are in the RTNeural/python directory
+1. make sure you are in the RTNeural_python directory.
+For SuperCollider, this folder should be inside the RTNeural folder which contains the RTNeural.sc file and the HelpSource directory
 2. if you haven't already, create a python virtual environment in that folder:
 //make the virtual environment (you only need to do this once)
 > python -m venv venv